 “I was in charge then.
 You liked that.”

-Her expression shifts, like she’s trying to force a sincere and calm look on her face.
+Her expression shifts, like she’s trying to force a sincere look to her face.
 Her face resists.
-She looks sick and terrified.
-“My rape…”
+“Pete, about the rape…”

 “Just wondering what he’s up to.
 Asshole.”